-- Add 100 μL Standard Diluent to zero wells. - b Add 100 μ L standards, samples or controls to the appropriate wells. - C Samples prepared in cell extraction buffer or brain homogenate buffer must be diluted 1:10 or greater in Standard Diluent Buffer (for example, 10 μL sample plus 90 μL buffer).
-The dilutions should be optimized for each assay. - d Cell culture supernatants or buffered solutions; dilute 1:2 in Standard Diluent Buffer (50 μL buffer + 50 μL sample). - e Tap gently on the plate to mix, cover with Plate Cover and incubate 2 hours at room temperature. - f Thoroughly aspirate or decant solution from wells and discard the liquid.
+- a Add 100 μL Standard Diluent to zero wells. - b Add 100 μL standards, samples or controls to the appropriate wells. - c Samples prepared in cell extraction buffer must be diluted 1:10 or greater in Standard Diluent Buffer (for example, 10 μL sample plus 90 μL buffer).
+The dilutions should be optimized for each assay. - d Cell culture supernatants or buffered solutions; dilute 1:2 in Standard Diluent Buffer (50 μL buffer + 50 μL sample).

+- e Tap gently on the plate to mix, cover with Plate Cover and incubate 2 hours at room temperature. - f Thoroughly aspirate or decant solution from wells and discard the liquid.
 Wash wells for a total of 4 times following washing instructions